Robert L. Phillips

 Phillips is author of the book Pricing and Revenue Optimization, a textbook on revenue management (also called yield management) and pricing optimization tactics.
 He was also co-editor of The Oxford Handbook of Pricing Management.

 Phillips earned a Ph.D. in Engineering-Economic Systems from Stanford University and has undergraduate degrees in Mathematics and Economics from Washington State University.
 Prior to starting Nomis Solutions, Phillips was chief technology officer of Manugistics.
 He also was founder and chief executive officer for Talus Solutions, which was acquired by Manugistics in 2000 and chief executive officer of Decision Focus Incorporated, a management consulting company.
 He was elected to the 2014 class of Fellows of the Institute for Operations Research and the Management Sciences.

-Published works

-The following is a partial list of publications.